-- 1) (20 points) Obtain I-V characteristics of the pn diode.
-Take measurements between -2 and 1 V. Graph your results in the following way: - graph 1: Linear plot of I-V characteristics (V in x axis in linear scale, I in y axis in linear scale).
-Take a screen shot of this graph. - graph 2: Semilogarithmic plot of I-V characteristics (V in x axis in linear scale, I in y axis in logarithmic scale).
-Note: in a logarithmic scale, weblab graphs the absolute of negative currents.
+1) (25 points) Obtain I-V characteristics of the pn diode.
+Take measurements between -2 and 1 V. In the measurement results panel of WebLab, graph your results in the following way:

+Graph 1 Linear plot of I-V characteristics (V in x-axis in linear scale, I in y-axis in linear scale).
 Take a screen shot of this graph.

+Graph 2 Semilogarithmic plot of I-V characteristics (V in x-axis in linear scale, I in y-axis in logarithmic scale).
+Note: in a logarithmic scale, WebLab graphs the absolute of negative currents.
+Take a screen shot of this graph.

 You might need to go back and forth a few times trying different measurement point distributions so that sufficient data is taken in all regions of interest.
 Think also about issues involved in sweeping voltage vs. sweeping current.
 The maximum current the HP4155B can support is 100 mA.
-The minimum current you should be concerned with is 100 nA.
+The minimum current you should be concerned with is 1 pA.

-- 2) (20 points) When you are happy with the results, download the data to your local machine and port them into your favorite spreadsheet program or MATLAB for graphing and analysis.
-Then do the following: - graph 3: Linear plot of I-V characteristics (V in x axis in linear scale, I in y axis in linear scale).
-Print out this graph. - graph 4: Semilogarithmic plot of I-V characteristics (V in x axis in linear scale, I in y axis in logarithmic scale).
+2) (20 points) When you are happy with the results, download the data to your local machine and port them into your favorite spreadsheet program or MATLAB for graphing and analysis.
+Then do the following:

+Graph 3 Linear plot of I-V characteristics (V in x-axis in linear scale, I in y-axis in linear scale).
+Print out this graph.

+Graph 4 Semilogarithmic plot of I-V characteristics (V in x-axis in linear scale, I in y-axis in logarithmic scale).
 Note: in your spreadsheet program, you will have to compute the absolute of the current before you can graph it in a logarithmic scale.
-Print out this graph. - 3) (20 points) Study the ideal model for the I-V characteristics of the pn diode in Appendix A. Devise a simple scheme to extract from the measured data the saturation current, $I_s$ (in A) and the temperature of the diode, T (in K).
+Print out this graph.

+3) (20 points) Study the ideal model for the I-V characteristics of the pn diode in Appendix A. Devise a simple scheme to extract from the measured data the saturation current, $I_s$ (in A) and the temperature of the diode, T (in K).
 You can find the values of the fundamental constants that you need in Howe & Sodini.
-Explain your extraction scheme and give the extracted values.
-Compare the temperature that you exact with the temperature of the lab as measured by WebLab.
-Comment on discrepancies. - 4) (10 points) A more realistic model for a pn diode includes a parasitic series resistance, as discussed in Appendix A. Using the values of Is and T derived in the previous section, devise a simple scheme to extract from the measured data the series resistance, Rs (in Ω), of the diode.
-Explain your extraction scheme and give the extracted value. - 5) (20 points) Compare the experimental characteristics with those predicted by the theoretical models for the pn diode given in Appendix A. To do this, graph together the experimental measurements, the predictions of the ideal model, and the predictions of the model that includes series resistance.
+Illustrate your procedure graphically and give the extracted values.

+4) (10 points) A more realistic model for a pn diode includes a parasitic series resistance, as discussed in Appendix A. Using the values of $I_s$ and T derived in the previous section, devise a simple scheme to extract from the measured data the series resistance, $R_s$ (in $\Omega$ , of the diode.
+Illustrate your procedure graphically and give the extracted value.

+5) (25 points) Compare the experimental characteristics with those predicted by the theoretical models for the pn diode given in Appendix A. To do this, graph together the experimental measurements, the predictions of the ideal model, and the predictions of the model that includes series resistance.
 Plotting the I-V characteristics of the model that includes series resistance is a bit tricky because I is on both sides of the equation.
 A good way to do it is to solve for V, then compute V vs. I, and finally plot I vs. V.